oxyzenQ/bmi/README.md

-# 🚀 BMI Calculator SvelteKit
+# 🚀 A Simple BMI Calc

-A modern, responsive Body Mass Index calculator built with **SvelteKit** and **TypeScript**.
-Features a beautiful space-themed design with, interactive charts, and exceptional performance.
+A simple BMI calc - modern, responsive Body Mass Index calculator built with **SvelteKit** and **TypeScript**.
+Features a beautiful space-themed design with interactive charts and exceptional performance.

 ## ✨ Features